The benefits of taking Vitamin D and K2 together

 6.2 What are the best food sources of Vitamin D and K2?

-6.3 How long does it take to see benefits from Vitamin D and K2?
+6.3 How long does it take to notice effects from Vitamin D and K2?

 7. Conclusion